INGREDIENT PORTFOLIO

 Detoxifying with Glucarate

 Detoxification is a vital biological process that involves the modification and excretion of both endogenous toxicants (developed internally) and exogenous toxicants (developed externally) from the body.
-Examples of these substances include the aforementioned environmental toxins above, but also include heavy metals, fat metabolites, alcohol and drug metabolites, stress, bacterial toxins, and more.
+Examples of these substances include the aforementioned environmental toxins, as well as heavy metals, fat metabolites, alcohol and drug metabolites, stress, bacterial toxins, and more.
 The liver is responsible for a significant portion of the body’s detoxification and biotransformation activities as it acts as the primary filter for the body through a process called glucuronidation.

 Glucuronidation has one primary objective: to transform non-polar, lipid-soluble toxicants into polar, water-soluble derivatives so they can be excreted from the body (Hanausek et al., 2003; Cline, 2015).
 This process in the liver utilizes an active ingredient called glucuronic acid to conjugate (or bind) with toxicants at the cellular level and render them more water-soluble, making them easier to remove from the body.